 We make cities smart

-The smart city becomes more of a service provider for its citizens and businesses and see that things keep running smoothly through seamless and transparent administration processes.
+The smart city becomes more of a service provider for its citizens and businesses and sees that things keep running smoothly through seamless and transparent administration processes.
 An optimally networked city not only makes everyday life easier in all aspects of life but also provides environmentally sustainable solutions.
-Smart cities are informed, networked, mobile, safe and sustainable cities.

 Development support for smart cities